oxsecurity/megalinter/docs/descriptors/python_isort.md

                         a related coding standard and has many imports this is a good default.
 You can turn this on from the CLI using `--order-by-type`.
-  -p KNOWN_FIRST_PARTY, --project KNOWN_FIRST_PARTY
-                        Force isort to recognize a module as being part of the current python project.
-  --known-local-folder KNOWN_LOCAL_FOLDER
-                        Force isort to recognize a module as being a local folder.
-Generally, this is reserved for relative imports (from . import module).
-  -q, --quiet           Shows extra quiet output, only errors are outputted.
-  --rm REMOVE_IMPORTS, --remove-import REMOVE_IMPORTS
-                        Removes the specified import from all files.
   --rr, --reverse-relative
                         Reverse order of relative imports.
-  -s SKIP, --skip SKIP  Files that sort imports should skip over.
-If you want
-                        to skip multiple files you should specify twice:
-                        --skip file1 --skip file2.
-  --sd DEFAULT_SECTION, --section-default DEFAULT_SECTION
-                        Sets the default section for import options:
-                        ('FUTURE', 'STDLIB', 'THIRDPARTY', 'FIRSTPARTY',
-                        'LOCALFOLDER')
-  --sg SKIP_GLOB, --skip-glob SKIP_GLOB
-                        Files that sort imports should skip over.
-  --gitignore, --skip-gitignore
-                        Treat project as a git repository and ignore files listed in .gitignore
   --sl, --force-single-line-imports
                         Forces all from imports to appear on their own line --nsl SINGLE_LINE_EXCLUSIONS, --single-line-exclusions SINGLE_LINE_EXCLUSIONS
                         One or more modules to exclude from the single line rule.
-  --sp SETTINGS_PATH, --settings-path SETTINGS_PATH, --settings-file SETTINGS_PATH, --settings SETTINGS_PATH
-                        Explicitly set the settings path or file instead of auto determining based on file location.
-  -t FORCE_TO_TOP, --top FORCE_TO_TOP
-                        Force specific imports to the top of their appropriate section.
   --tc, --trailing-comma
                         Includes a trailing comma on multi line imports that include parentheses.